 Caring.
 Compassionate.
 Capable.
 Reliable.
 Dependable.
 Professional.
 Trusted.
 Our CAREGivers are all of these things and more.

 At Home Instead Senior Care we employ, train and develop people to become outstanding CAREGivers.
 The heart and soul of our business, our CAREGivers are local residents of Sydney's North Shore & Northern Beaches, many of whom have cared for an older loved one themselves and have developed a genuine passion and interest in older people.
-Our CAREGivers are fully insured and undergo an intensive three phase interview process, including no less than six reference checks and a criminal background check.
+Our CAREGivers are fully insured and undergo pre-employment checks including screening for mandatory requirements, structured interviews, comprehensive reference and criminal background checks.

 Home Instead's exclusive multi-phase training programs equip each new CAREGiver with the skills they need to provide the best care for their clients.
 These training programs have been specifically created to ensure our employees are well prepared to handle any CAREGiving situation.
 Our training also provides a pathway for all CAREGivers to obtain a Certificate III in Individual Support.
 Training topics include effective communication with seniors, activity planning, recognising illnesses and depression, safety, and more.

 In 2008, Home Instead Senior Care became the first private provider of home care services to establish a specialist dementia care training program delivered exclusively to its own CAREGivers, which complements other professionally developed in-house training programs provided by Home Instead Senior Care.
 This particular program allows CAREGivers to:

 - Maintain a safe environment for your loved one.

 Learn more about Home Instead's dementia care services.